|Tongue Piercing Not That Risky, But Things Can Go Wrong

 "Although it is uncommon, a few patients have required a hospital admission and intravenous antibiotics to treat infections of the tongue and the floor of the mouth," says Sidney B. Eisig, DDS.

-Also, Dr. Eisig says, "A scar is left in the tongue once the post is removed."
+Also, Dr. Eisig says, "A scar is left in the tongue once the piercing is removed."
 Dr. Eisig is a professor and director of oral and maxillofacial surgery at the Columbia University College of Dental Medicine in New York.

 There have been several cases of people cracking or chipping teeth with their piercings.
 One study found that nearly half of people who wore long barbells (about 1.6 centimeters or longer) in their piercings and kept them in for at least four years had some chipping of their back teeth.